nla-group/ABBAj.jl/docs/src/index.md

 The comparison of runtime:
 ![Runtime](RUNTIME.png)

-The figures show that by using Julia, ABBAj runs much faster than ABBA while the reconstruction accuracy is preserved.
+The two figures shown in above demonstrate that by using Julia, ABBAj runs much faster than ABBA while the reconstruction accuracy is preserved.
 The difference results from the k-means implementation.

 ### Referece